kaptain-ops/lbom/README.md

 If output file is not specified, bom will be printed to stdout and errors to stderr.

 This command will fill missing license information in bom.json and save the result to bom_with_licenses.json.
 Additionally, it will queue scans for components with missing license information.
+Harvesting missing components can take some time.

 ## Contribution
 If you'd like to contribute to Lbom, feel free to submit pull requests or open issues on GitHub.